 Dr Froso Argyri’s main research interests are in bilingual and multilingual first language acquisition, child second language acquisition, heritage language development in childhood (including language development in EAL children), bilingual education, language impairment in bilingual children and bilingualism effects on cognitive development (e.g. executive control).
 Her current work focuses on the acquisition of Greek as a minority language in the UK and on how different factors impact bilingual language development, i.e. the role of age of onset of L2 acquisition, language dominance, cross-linguistic influence, and the role of the amount/quality of input bilingual children receive.
 She worked as a postdoctoral researcher in childhood bilingualism in the University of Edinburgh and in Aristotle University of Thessaloniki.
-She has taught in the Hellenic-American University in Athens and in Birkbeck College, University of London.
-She is now teaching linguistics and child language acquisition on the MSc Speech & Language Sciences.
-She has published in international journals such as Bilingualism: Language and Cognition, Applied Psycholinguistics, Psychonomic Bulletin and Review.
+She has taught in the Hellenic-American University in Athens, in Birkbeck College, University of London and in UCL.
+She is now teaching bilingual language acquisition and research methods on the MA in Applied Linguistics and MA TESOL.
+She has published in international journals such as Bilingualism: Language and Cognition, Linguistic Approaches to Bilingualism, Applied Psycholinguistics, Psychonomic Bulletin and Review.
 Froso is one of the co-founders of UCL BiLingo (with Prof. Li Wei, Dr Merle Mahon & Dr Alex Perovic): a Bilingualism/Multilingualism Education and Information Service that aims to provide the London community and key agencies in the capital with the most up-to-date research-based advice, information, support and training on childhood bilingualism/multilingualism and learning English as an Additional Language (EAL).
 More details can be found at https://www.ucl.ac.uk/bi-multilingualism.

 Dr. Elaine Boyd has been involved in English language teaching, teacher training and assessment design for over 35 years for a range of international organizations.
 She has developed and delivered courses in teacher education and assessment literacy in Europe and India.
 She is the author of several ELT coursebooks including publications in the Gold exam series and Activate for younger learners.
 She has published articles in the fields of assessing spoken and written language such as Assessment Literacy for Teachers (2015), British Council.
 Her research also includes aspects of intercultural communication and she is one of the authors of the forthcoming ‘Intercultural Communication: What’s missing?’ in Language Assessment for Multilingualism (2016), CUP.
 She holds a PhD in spoken language and pragmatics from the University of Cardiff and is currently working on the Trinity Lancaster Corpus of Spoken Language.